WE ARE GROWING!

 Classes M-F

-The First Grade Class follows the First Grade Abeka Curriculum, a time-tested Christian curriculum that focuses on Bible lessons, character development, spelling, phonics/language, reading and writing with phonics, arithmetic, science, social studies, poetry, music, and art.
-Students are taught in both whole-group settings and through small-group center rotations.
-Centers are thematic and used to supplement skills being taught each week.
-Students are assessed regularly to differentiate instruction in addition to standardized testing (Iowa Basic Skills Test) in the spring.
-Homework and readers are sent home on most days to enhance learning and promote good homework habits.
-First graders are introduced to technology through classroom computers and the SMART board.
-Special care is taken to ensure our curriculum aligns with the Texas Essential Knowledge and Skills for First Grade.
+Our Elementary classes use the Abeka Curriculum, which is a time-tested Christian curriculum focusing on Bible lessons, Character Development, Spelling, Phonics/Language, Reading, Writing, Arithmetic, Science, Social Studies, and Poetry.
+Heggerty Phonemic Awareness Curriculum is used daily in addition to the Abeka Curriculum.
+The students are taught in both whole-group settings and through small-group center rotations.
+Centers are thematic and used to supplement the skills being taught each week.
+Developmental centers are incorporated to promote social-emotional learning skills, as well.
+Students are assessed regularly to differentiate instruction.
+Furthermore, students take a standardized test (Iowa Basic Skills Test) each year in the spring to compare against national norms.
+Homework and readers are sent home daily to enhance learning and promote good homework habits.
+Students are introduced to technology through classroom computers and the Smart Board.
+Special care is taken to ensure our curriculum aligns with the Texas Essential Knowledge and Skills for each grade level.
 In most areas, the Abeka Curriculum surpasses what is required by the state of Texas.
-Our small class sizes allow for one-on-one instruction daily.
+Our small class sizes allow for one-to-one instruction daily.
+Many of our elementary students love sharing their knowledge and talents by partnering with younger classes as reading buddies.